Honolulu Divorce Attorney

 - Parents may be reluctant to listen.

-- When children do ask questions, their feelings may be denied.
+- When children do ask questions, parents may deny their feelings.

 - Children fear their questions will hurt or anger their parents.

-- Some fathers are not practiced in addressing certain problems.
+- Some fathers do not practice addressing specific problems.

 - Children find solace in magical thinking.

-Furthermore, what a child says may not be congruent with what they are actually feeling (fear):
+Furthermore, what a child says may not be congruent with what they are feeling (fear):

 - “I’m afraid of being alone” becomes, in a divorce, “I’m being left alone.”